mhraju069/tryrolljs/packages/auth-sdk/README.md

 yarn add noop3
 ```

-Please note that some functionalities that rely on these Node.js-specific modules might not work as expected in a React Native environment.
-Always thoroughly test your app when using this workaround.
+Please note that `Server` interaction relies on these Node.js-specific modules & won't work in non-Node environments.
+If you try to use `Server` interaction in any of these environments, you'll get an error thrown.

 ## Important Notes